Our Traditional Christmas Eve Dinner: Beef Tenderloin Recipe & Menu

 Vegetables & Greens

-Christmas Eve Table Setting
+Setting a Beautiful Christmas Eve Table

 Why Cloth Napkins?